Tranquil thoughts can be helpful in giving you more peace in life. I try to have a consistent thought pattern to help maintain peace in life.

 Having a positive mindset about my future helps me to have inner peace about it.
 Some believe that affirmations even attract the desire that you’re focusing on.

-I was skeptic of it in the past, but I do believe now that there is truth to what you focus on tends to end up being what’s a part of your future.
+I was skeptical of it in the past.
+But I do believe now that there is truth to what you focus on tends to end up being what’s a part of your future.
 After all, most events in life started with some kind of thought, right?

 But even if you don’t believe affirmations have that kind of power, saying “I will be” this or “I will have” that can maybe help to make you feel good at the very least.
 And feeling good usually follows a feeling of calmness.